CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

        def update_actions(self):
            pass

-`INITIAL -> HELLO WORLD container.py diff`_

-.. _INITIAL -> HELLO WORLD container.py diff: https://github.com/map0logo/spyder-pomodoro-timer/commit/73dbc2c010274613357d6d8d2e4d1428dc030c77

-In this case ``SpyderPomodoroTimerContainer`` is already defined, and we must implement the ``setup`` method.
+``SpyderPomodoroTimerContainer`` is already defined, and we just need to implement the ``setup()`` method.
-Now we are going to add the widget created earlier to the container.
+There is where we add the widget we created earlier to the container.

-To do so, first we need to import the widget.
+To do so, first we need to import the widget:

 .. code-block:: python

    # Local imports
    from spyder_pomodoro_timer.spyder.widgets import PomodoroTimerStatus

-Then, we edit the ``setup`` method to add an instance of our widget.
+Then, we edit the ``setup()`` method to add an instance of our widget.

 .. code-block:: python